unicef/publicgoods-toolkit/adoptability.md

 software in a setup similar to yours, and once you have found each other via the forum, you will be able to provide mutual support (hopefully still using the public forum!) from then on.

+[TODO: Maybe a note here about using open forums!
+It looks like Mifos moved from https://discourse.mifos.org to Slack?
+Or this is a good point for OSQA section.
+Apache Finerac's all seemed old, 2018].
+Mojaloop also seemed pretty thin.]

 **KEY RECOMMENDATION**: User support forums are useful resources in your evaluation.
 Don't hesistate to ask questions.